Alabama Personal Injury Attorneys

 At Morris Haynes Attorneys at Law, we represent victims of negligence and wrongdoing in claims against large insurance companies, powerful corporations, and others who would seek to take advantage of ordinary people.
 Our Alabama personal injury attorneys have an absolute commitment to the highest principles of professionalism and advocacy.
 We are dedicated to serving you however we can and doing what’s best for you in your case.

 If you or someone you love has been injured as the result of someone else’s negligence, you may be entitled to compensation.
 Morris Haynes Attorneys at Law can help.
-Schedule a complimentary consultation with a member of our team today to learn more.
+Schedule a complimentary consultation at our Birmingham or Alexander City offices.

 On This Page:

 - When Should You File a Personal Injury Claim?

 After an accident or injury, you may be uncertain whether you have grounds for a personal injury claim.
 Generally speaking, if someone else was at fault for the incident, you likely have a case.
 Note that the “someone else” does not have to be another person; a company, property owner, manufacturer, or another entity could be liable for your injuries.

 To determine whether you have grounds for a personal injury claim, ask yourself the following: